1. Post-operative processes after the A-P Vaginal Repair with Mesh

 - You may experience light reddish bleeding out of the vagina in around 1-2 weeks after the surgery.
 A slim sanitary napkin should be used to monitor the post-operative bleeding.
 In case of a lot of bleeding or blood clot, swollen reddish wound and high fever, please contact the Hospital for suggestions or come to see Dr. Vitasna for the surgical wound examination.

-- After the surgery, you may have all kinds of food, with the exceptions of alcoholic drinks and smoking for about 2 weeks.
+- You may have all kinds of food, with the exceptions of alcoholic drinks and smoking for about 2 weeks.

 - You may have abnormal vaginal discharge, green-yellowish discharge after the surgery, because the vagina is full of secretion fluid and various kinds of bacteria.
 This can cause reaction to the surgical wound and sutures.
 Complete absorption of the sutures will usually occur within 6-8 weeks.
 Green-yellowish discharge may also persist during this time.